hobnail-dev/overture/docs/result/reference/task.md

-# AsyncResult
+# Task

-`AsyncResult<A, E>` is the type used for returning and propagating asynchronous errors.
+`Task<A, E>` is the type used for returning and propagating asynchronous errors.
 It can either be Ok, representing success and containing a value of type `A`, or an Err, representing an error and containing a value of type `E`.

-`AsyncResult` implements `PromiseLike`, so it can always be awaited.
+`Task` implements `PromiseLike`, so it can always be awaited, returning the underlying `Result`.

 > `function` functions without any prefix are loose functions imported directly from the module.
 >